Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 6 - Data Visualization (Optional)/README.md

 > Make sure your ec2-machine is continuosly emitting user transactions in a seperate SSH terminal window.
 Otherwise you may see these dashboards empty.

+### If you have made this far, congratulate yourself for your perseverance to get through all of these exercises.
+Great Job indeed.

 # Clean up Data Visualization components.

 Clean up the Grafana Dashboard containers by running these commands.